gousiosg/github-mirror/README.md

 usually enough to run `ght-mirror-events` on one host.
 To collect all data pointed by each event, one instance of `ght-data-retrieval` is not enough.
-Both scripts employ throttling mechanisms to keep API usage whithin the limits imposed by Github (currently 5000 reqs/hr).
+Both scripts employ throttling mechanisms to keep API usage whithin the limits imposed by Github (currently 60 reqs/hr/ip).
+If you want the full 5000 reqs/hr/ip, you will have to provide your Github login details in the `config.yaml` file.

 #### Data

-You can find torrents for retrieving data on the [Available Torrents](https://github.com/gousiosg/github-mirror/wiki/Available-Torrents) page.
+You can find torrents for retrieving data on the [Available Torrents](https://ghtorrent.org/downloads.html) page.
 You need two sets of data:

 * Raw events: Github's [event stream](https://api.github.com/events).
 These are the roots for mirroring operations.
 The `ght-data-retrieval` crawler starts from an event and goes deep into the rabbit hole.
 * SQL dumps+Linked data: Data dumps from the SQL database and the corresponding MongoDB entities.

-*At the moment, GHTorrent is in the process of redesigning its data storage schema.
-Consequently, it does not distribute SQL dumps or linked data raw data.
-The distribution service will come back shortly.*

 #### Reporting bugs